ClearBlade/nodejs-iot/README.md

 export CLEARBLADE_CONFIGURATION=/path/to/file.json
 ```

-Alternatively, you can supply the credentials to the constructor of DeviceManagerClient.
-Example:
+As an alternative to using a filepath for your service account credentials, you can take the values of `project`, `systemKey`, `token`, and `url` from your service account .json file and supply them directly to the constructor:
 ```javascript
 const client = new DeviceManagerClient({
   credentials: {